warbe-maker/Common-Excel-VBP-Unused-Public-Items-Service/README.md

  Since the analysis may take a couple of seconds, the progress is displayed in the Application.StatusBar

-## The service considers, recognizes, copes with:
+## The service covers the Public items
-- Code lines continued
-- Code lines with multiple sub-lines (separated by ': ')
-- Class Instances (Project public, VBComponent global, and Procedure local)
-- OnAction in Worksheet Controls
-- Public items:
 - Constants
 - Variables
 - Sub-Procedures
 - Functions
+- Class Instances
 - Properties (Get, Let, Set)
 - Methods (Function, Sub in Class-Modules)

+## The service considers, recognizes, copes with:
+- Code lines continued
+- Code lines with multiple sub-lines (separated by ': ')
+- Class Instances (Project public, VBComponent global, and Procedure local)
+- OnAction in Worksheet Controls
+- Nested With End With instructions for Class Instances

 ## Performance
-Though the performance shouldn't really matter for a service used only occasionally:<br>
+Though the performance shouldn't really matter for a service used only occasionally:
 ```
  12 Thousand analyzed code lines (2 thousand skipped) in
 692 Procedures had been analyzed for